 New Gallery Cinema

 There is a spectacular Greek frieze, 256 feet long running along the walls which was the work of artist Gertrude Halsey.
 A Wurlitzer, Model ‘F’ 2Manual/8Ranks theatre organ was installed with the pipes concealed in two chambers on the right-hand side of the screen.
-It was the third Wulitzer organ to be installed in the UK and the first in the West End of London.
+It was the third Wurlitzer organ to be installed in the UK, and the first in the West End of London.
 It also became the first organ to be broadcast and the first to be recorded.
 The opening solo organist was Jack Courtney.
+Another ‘first’ for the New Galley Cinema was the first installation of a Western Electric(WE) sound system in the UK.
 The projection box was located at the rear of the centre dome in the auditorium ceiling, which created a very steep throw onto the screen.

 The 1,450 seats were split between stalls and single balcony.
 It became a noted cinema for the premieres of the Walt Disney cartoons in the 1930’s (“Snow White and the Seven Dwarfs” ran for over nine months in 1938).

 However it was slightly off-West End and after the war struggled for business.
 When the Seventh Day Adventist Church made an offer for the building in 1953, Gaumont British Theatres, who by then owned the building, were happy to sell.
+The New Gallery Cinema was closed on 13th September 1953 and avoided being altered for Cinemascope.
 The church retained all cinema facilities for the occasional showing of religious films and although modernization was carried out, no major alteration to the auditorium has ever been attempted.

 In the 1990’s, the church moved out and the building stood empty and unused for over 10 years.
 The building was converted into a Habitat furnishings store in 2006.
 Most of the original cinema decoration has been retained and restored, and the original Wurlitzer organ had been renovated and was played to shoppers on certain days of the week.
 However this was halted in 2008.
-In December 2010, the Wurlitzer organ was played again, but there is doubt it will be a long standing engagement, as Habitat have announced the store will close on 19th March 2011, with Richard Hills playing the instrument for final time(for now) on 5th March 2011.
+In December 2010, the Wurlitzer organ was played again, but there was doubt it would be a long standing engagement, as Habitat closed on 19th March 2011, with organist Richard Hills playing the instrument for final time(for now) on 5th March 2011.

 The New Gallery Cinema is a Grade II Listed building.